Analysis | What’s the Best Covid Vaccine? Why It’s Not So Simple

 • The safety and efficacy of a vaccine can vary among individuals depending on characteristics such as age, gender, genetic background and pre-existing conditions, including allergies.
 The European Union’s drug regulator said in January that it was unclear how well the AstraZeneca vaccine worked in people over 55 because it hadn’t been sufficiently tested in them.
 The agency authorized the inoculation for all adults anyway, but some governments restricted its use in older people.
 Those policies are changing now that real-world data have started showing the shot works for all age groups.

-• Separately, the Pfizer-BioNTech and Moderna vaccines, which use a novel technology called messenger RNA, have been linked to a small number of cases of anaphylaxis, a serious allergic reaction that requires medical attention.
+• Separately, the Pfizer-BioNTech and Moderna vaccines, which use a novel technology called messenger RNA (mRNA), have been linked to a small number of cases of anaphylaxis, a serious allergic reaction that requires medical attention.
 It’s possible the trigger is an ingredient used just in these shots, in which case people prone to anaphylaxis might be better off with an alternative vaccine.

 • Several countries temporarily suspended giving AstraZeneca shots after a rare type of blood clot was reported in some recipients.
 The European Union’s drugs regulator identified at least 62 cases of so-called cerebral venous sinus thrombosis at the end of March, raising the possibility of a link, but insisted the shot’s benefits still outweigh its risks.
-Germany limited its use to older people as the rare condition predominantly occurred in recipients younger than 60; Sweden halted vaccinations pending a review;.
+Germany limited its use to older people as the rare condition predominantly occurred in recipients younger than 60.

 • Dosing: